Xcceleran-do/mindplex_api/docs/API_SPEC.md

 ### Authentication

 Endpoints that require auth are marked with required.
-Endpoints that behave differently for authenticated vs. anonymous users are marked with 🔓.
+Endpoints that behave differently for authenticated vs. anonymous users are marked with open.
 Public endpoints have no marker.

 ---